Today I’m going to give you some advice that not many people will give you.

-Many trekkers raise their eyebrows when I tell them this.
+Many trekkers raise their eyebrows when I give this advice.

-A study that we did last year revealed that more trekkers go to the mountains in December than in the classic May and June months!
+A study that we did revealed that more trekkers go to the mountains in December than in the classic summer months of May and June!

+January and February (until mid March) are the real big snow season.
+It is not December.
 December is the mere beginning of winter.
-It’s when the first winter snow comes in and by mid December, leaves behind a trail of snow on most trails.
+It’s when the first winter snow comes in.
 However, this is still just the beginning.

-I recollect speaking to a meteorologist, Akshay Deoras, who has been a forecaster for the past 11 years.
-“What we consider summer (March-May) in India, is officially pre-monsoon, and what we consider early winter (Oct-Dec) is officially post-monsoon.
-Only January and February are considered winter,” he had said.
+I recollect speaking to a meteorologist, Akshay Deoras, who has been a forecaster for the past 12 years.
+“What we consider early winter (Oct-Dec) is officially post-monsoon.
+Only January and February are officially considered winter,” he had said.
 You can read my entire interview with him on snowfall in India here.

 Here’s where I want to reiterate my advice to you.

-And there’s no better time than peak winter to experience these.
-This small infographic will tell you why.
+And there’s no better time than the Big Snow Season to experience these.
+Here’s why:

-Note: If you do not complete the trek, you are welcome to come back and repeat the trek.
-We will not charge you for it.
-This has always been our philosophy.
+Note: At Indiahikes, if you do not complete your trek, you are welcome to come back and finish the trek.
+We do not charge you for it.
+Did you know this?

 Consider this a reminder because now is the right time to start planning.
 Our December dates for all winter treks have thoroughly run out.
 And we now have January and February dates available.

-Top 7 Himalayan Treks to do in January and February:
+Top 8 Himalayan Treks to do in the Big Snow Season (January and February):

 Duration: 6 days